roberttwomey/ds-art-midterm/README.md

 ## Abstract

-For the project proposal, you should replace the entire contents of this section with the three paragraphs covering the points described below:
+For the project proposal, please write a short abstact addressing the questions below.
+You should replace the entire contents of this section with one to two paragraphs addressing the following:

-- Paragraph 1: What is the cultural data set that you are analyzing?
-Why is it interesting?
-Where will you obtain it from?
+- What is the data set that you are going to analyze?

-- Paragraph 2: What is your research question?
-What is your hypothesis about the results?
-How will you present your results? (visualizations, sonification, short paper, etc.)
+- What is your research question?
+- What is your hypothesis about the results?
+- What features of the data will you use to address your question?
+- What techniques and software tools will you use?
+- What forms will your results take? (graphs, charts, images, sonification, Wordles, etc)

-- Paragraph 3: What are the features you propose to ask the question?
-What feature extraction techniques will you use to extract these features? (include links in reference section below) How does your computational approach differ from the traditional art historical, musicological, manuel/subjective approach to analyzing your cultural subject?
-How are you expanding on the techniques we have covered in class?
+- How are you expanding on topics we have covered in class?
+- Why is it interesting? (personally, culturally, politically, other)

 ## Data

-This section should describe your data and its origins with links to the source, and necessary background material:
+This section will describe your data and its origins with links to the source, and necessary background material:
 - What is your cultural data source?
 - When was it made?
 - Who created the works?